 Most of the patterns at Kaya Papaya Design are for structured bags.
 In order to achieve that form, Patricia uses different interfacings and stabilizers.
 While there are several dozen products to use, she consistently has had great results with a handful and recommends them on each pattern's material list.

-Shape-Flex SF101 Woven Fusible is an interfacing.
-Patricia particularly uses this on all cotton fabric, including canvas.
+All of our patterns call for SF101 Woven Fusible.
+Due to multiple problems with this interfacing, Patricia has switched to wovenFuse. particularly uses this on all cotton fabric, including canvas.
 It keeps fabric from becoming distorted, and gives quilting cotton the feel or weight of home decor fabric.
 It keeps pockets and zippers from sagging.